shoenseiwaso/kantand/README.md

 To quit, press `CTRL+C`.

-A safe option would be to bind only to localhost:
+A safer option would be to bind only to localhost:

 ```sh
 $ kantand -host localhost